mozilla/http-observatory-website/README.md

-# Mozilla HTTP Observatory :: Website
+# Mozilla Observatory :: Website

-The Mozilla HTTP Observatory is a set of tools to analyze your website and inform you if you are utilizing the many available methods to secure it.
+The Mozilla Observatory is a set of tools to analyze your website and inform you if you are utilizing the many available methods to secure it.

 It is split into three projects: